Chapter 2:

 “…Maybe…”

-“Alright Nick’o, try and…I don’t know, knock that tree over.”
+“Alright Nick’o, try and…I don’t know, blast that tree over.”
 Indeed, it was a rather sizeable tree, however it leaned significantly.
 If a car were to collide with the tilted sapling it would have been easily uprooted.

 Nicolaus sat focusing for a few seconds, trying to imagine the tree moving.
 Nothing happened.
 “Agh!”
 He began fussing with his hair in frustration!